spritesun/MeditationHelper/README.md

 - In-App Purchases for donations or even outside link for donation?
 - use https://github.com/Ramotion/animated-tab-bar for tab animation and sync finish animation
 - use https://github.com/dekatotoro/GoogleMaterialDesignIcons for images

+### known issue
+- parse saveEventually when offline and restart app, data missing information.
+- parse enableAutomaticUser does not work well with default acl, throw exception in too many place.